oamaok/ezpp/README.md

 ### Chromium-based browsers

  - Run `yarn start:chrome`.
-This will create `build` directory inside the directory containing the extension.
+This will create a `build/` directory to the repository root.
  - Open up Chrome and navigate to `chrome://extensions`.
  - Enable `Developer mode`.
  - Click the `Load unpacked` button and select the previously mentioned `build` directory.